 Although COVID 19 restrictions have eased, we are acutely aware that children, young people and their families continue to be affected in all aspects of their lives.
-We know that many families have suffered setbacks, hardship and loss, which will have a lasting impact.
-Our focus has been on beginning the recovery process with flexible approaches to service provision and a renewed commitment to working collaboratively, the voice of children and families being firmly at the centre of everything we do
+We know that many families have suffered setbacks, hardship and loss, which will have a lasting impact and potentially widen the equality gap.

+Our focus over the past year has been on beginning the recovery process with flexible approaches to service provision and a renewed commitment to working collaboratively, the voice of children and families being firmly at the centre of everything we do.

-This annual report summarises the progress we have made against each of our four priorities, whilst recognising the continued impact of COVID 19 on service delivery
+This annual report summarises the progress we have made against each of our four priorities, whilst recognising the continued impact of COVID 19 on service delivery.